edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 !!! example
     ```toml
-        [Writable.Pipeline.Functions.BatchByCount]
+        [Writable.Pipeline.Functions.Batch]
-          [Writable.Pipeline.Functions.BatchByCount.Parameters]
+          [Writable.Pipeline.Functions.Batch.Parameters]
           Mode = "bytimecount" # can be "bycount", "bytime" or "bytimecount"
           BatchThreshold = "30"
           TimeInterval = "60s"
     ```

 !!! edgey "EdgeX 2.0"
-    For EdgeX 2.0 the `BatchByCount`, `BatchByCount`, and `BatchByTimeCount` configurable pipeline functions have been replaced by single `Batch` configurable pipeline function with additional `Mode` parameter.
+    For EdgeX 2.0 the `BatchByCount`, `BatchByTime`, and `BatchByTimeCount` configurable pipeline functions have been replaced by single `Batch` configurable pipeline function with additional `Mode` parameter.

 ### [Compress](../BuiltIn/#compression)